mxstbr/mxstbr.com/pages/blog/2016/11/inline-styles-vs-css-in-js.md

----
-published: true
-title: Writing your styles in JS ≠ writing inline styles
-tags: styling react inline css-in-js
+export const frontmatter = {
+  "published": true,
-custom_excerpt: Many people don't realise is that there's a difference between what's called "inline styles" and what's called "CSS-in-JS".
-Do you know?
+  "title": "Writing your styles in JS ≠ writing inline styles", "tags": "styling react inline css-in-js", "custom_excerpt": "Many people don't realise is that there's a difference between what's called \"inline styles\" and what's called \"CSS-in-JS\".
+Do you know?"
----
+};

 With the emergence and popularity of libraries like Radium, JSS, Aphrodite and `styled-components` everybody has been talking about writing styles in JavaScript.
 What many people don't realise is that there's a difference between what's called "inline styles" and what's called "CSS-in-JS".